 The best conditions for photographing the northern lights are when there is a bit of moonlight or during the blue hour.
 You will then be able to capture the surrounding landscape as well, and with advantageous settings, provide clearer and better pictures for printing and publishing.

-In recent years, mobile phones have developed a better performance in the dark, and in 2019, Huawei P30pro and iPhone 11, managed to take excellent northern lights photos.
+In recent years, mobile phones have developed a better performance in the dark.
 Using a tripod is an advantage, but with the improvement of stabilizers for newer mobile phone cameras you can still receive good results without one.

 The Northern Lights also called the Aurora Borealis, is a magical phenomenon and nature's most spectacular light show.
 People come from all corners of the world traveling to Northern Norway to experience this light phenomenon.
 But what makes Lofoten one of the world's best and most exciting destinations for experiencing the Northern Lights?